flybywiresim/website/src/posts/a32nx-flight-model.md

 ---

-Corrections: We fixed some text and added some minor clarifications to the overview that missed publish date.
+Corrections: We fixed some text and added some minor clarifications to the work in progress section that was missed at publication.